blacksmithgu/obsidian-dataview/docs/docs/annotation/add-metadata.md

 ```

 While **using emojis as metadata keys** is possible, it comes with some limitations.
 When using emojis in field names, you need to put them into square brackets so that dataview recognize them correctly.

-Also, please be aware when switching i.e. the OS, the same emoji could use another character code and you maybe don't find your metadata when querying it.
+Also, please be aware when switching the OS (i.e. from Windows to Android), the same emoji could use another character code and you maybe don't find your metadata when querying it.

+!!! info "Task Field Shorthands"
+    An exception to this are the [shorthand syntax](./metadata-tasks.md#field-shorthands) in Tasks.
+You can use shorthands without bracketing.
+Please mind though that this only counts for listed shorthands - every other field (if with emojis or not) need to use the `[key:: value]` syntax.

 ## Implicit fields